-The oral exam will be chaired by a faculty member in the School of Labour Studies who is not a member of the supervisory committee.
 The student will be asked to make a brief presentation of no longer than 10 minutes, highlighting the key ideas and themes that emerged from their reading.
 Two rounds of questions will follow, rotating between each faculty member in turn.
-The first round of questions will focus on the written answers School of Labour Studies PhD Handbook 2020-2021 submitted by the student, and the second round of questions will focus on more general questions about the readings on the list as a whole.
+The first round of questions will focus on the written answers submitted by the student, and the second round of questions will focus on more general questions about the readings on the list as a whole.
 In total, the oral examination will last approximately 2 hours.